 - Stir Better Bouillon chicken stock concentrate into ½ cup hot water until mixed

-- Reduce heat to medium-low and add prepared broth, drained artichokes, lemon juice, 1 tsp lemon zest (or more to taste)
+- Reduce heat to medium-low and add prepared broth, drained artichokes, lemon juice, 1 teaspoon lemon zest (or more to taste)

 - Simmer on low heat until sauce is thickened, about 5 minutes.